kmorawala/For-A-Cause/README.md

 From here, once the form is submitted, it will append the needed columns to the existing DynamoDB table that we created earlier.

+##IAM Permissions

+Lastly, we make sure each app has access to each other app.

+The Alexa_Lambda and aws-elasticbeanstalk-ec2-role role will need DynamoDBFullAccess.